ajorgensen/vim-markdown-toc/README.md

 ## Usage

-* Run `:GenerateMarkdownTOC` to generate the table of contents for the markdown file.
+* Run `:GenerateMarkdownTOC` to generate the table of contents for an open markdown file.
 This will place the generated table of contents at the location of your cursor at the time that you run the command.
   * Supports both `#` and `==`/`--` styles of header declarations

 ## Configuration